My Roles

 About

 I like trying new recipes at home, but when I search for recipes online I find myself barraged with irrelevant content.
-Sometimes this content is interesting but not relevant to finding the recipe (ie. the blogger who found the [insert ingredient here] for their recipe when biking through the hills of [insert exotic sounding place here]).
-Other times, there's so many ads on the page, finding and following the recipe no longer seems like a worthwhile endeavor.
+Sometimes I will be digging though an author's life story to find how long to cook a chicken breast at.
+Other times, there's so many ads on the page, finding the recipe no longer than cooking it.
 Does this happen to you too?

 Introducing...